sfradioclub/by-laws/By-Laws.md

 1. The Board of Directors may suspend or expel a member by a simple majority vote of the entire members of the Board of Directors and at any meeting of the Board for failure or refusal to discharge his indebtedness to the Club, or for conduct prejudicial to the welfare, interest, order or character of this Club.
 Such vote must occur at a properly convened meeting of the Board of Directors.
-1. It is also the duty of each member to notify the treasurer of any change of address and FCC license status.
+1. It is the duty of each member to notify the treasurer of any change of address and FCC license status.
 1. The Board of Directors may reinstate any member suspended for nonpayment of dues, or other indebtedness, upon full payment thereof or upon such other terms as may be just, but a member expelled shall not be restored to membership unless by a two-third vote of the entire general membership.